Current recipients of the Tony Patiño Merit Award

 Upon returning to the United States, Iris worked as a mental health counselor for youth in Oakland and served on the Leadership Council to address agency-wide and racial justice initiatives.
 Iris’ work as a mental health counselor included facilitating restorative justice circles, and using behavioral and therapeutic interventions to empower and support growth in underserved youth.

-Iris’ interests in civil rights, community advocacy, and criminal justice brought her to UC Hastings Law.
-Iris is serving as a Student Representative with the UC Hastings Public Law Interest Foundation and is involved with groups such as Hastings Prisoner’s Outreach and Hastings Association of Youth Advocates.
+Iris’ interests in civil rights, community advocacy, and criminal justice brought her to UC College of the Law San Francisco.
+Iris serves as a Student Representative with the UC San Francisco Public Law Interest Foundation and is involved with groups such as UC San Francisco Prisoner’s Outreach and UC San Francisco Association of Youth Advocates.
 Iris intends to dedicate her career to underserved communities to promote empowerment and justice in those historically marginalized.

 Class of ‘24